genderkit/genderkit/_resources/hrt-without-diagnosis.md

 It's very likely that your GP will still want to refer you to a GIC even if they do prescribe.

+{%capture warn%}
+Regardless of where you get your hormones, regular blood tests are essential to make sure that your hormone levels are safe and there are no problems.
+If your GP is unable or unwilling to give you blood tests at the practice, you should ask them to refer you to a local endocrinologist who can do the tests for them.
+{%endcapture%}
+{%include warning warning=warn%}

 When talking to your GP, the following references may be useful:

 - The NHS England service specification {% cite specEngNonsurgical --locator 30 %} states: